 This site presents photos and notes about some of the species that live on the Olympic Peninsula in Washington.

-The selection of animals tends toward those that may be less noticed, photographed and written about elsewhere, thus the site has has more details about insects and other small animals than it has on birds and mammals.
+The selection of animals on the site tends toward those that may be less noticed, photographed and written about elsewhere, thus the site has more details about insects and other small animals than it has obout birds and mammals.